w-duffy/2023-August-Pt/2-Module/2-week/2-day/README.md

 <br/>

 ## For Homework before Class on Wednesday:
-- Please complete the reading under "Homework for Thursday".
+- Please complete the 1 reading under "Homework for Thursday" && Complete The Custom Error Types" reading under Friday -- we will do the Error Types Practice from the HW in class tomorrow.

-- We will be working through the TDD Style Project all day on Wednesday
+- We will look at custom error types and work through the TDD Style Project all day on Wednesday